 Many insecticides, fungicides, miticides, and other pesticides can cause damage that is irreversible.
 However, as plants grow, the damage will remain on the older leaves, and the new growth will emerge healthy.

-Diagnosing Chemical Injury Can be Difficult
+Diagnosing Chemical Injury Can Be Difficult

 It is also possible for drift, accidental applications, or spills to occur and no phytotoxicity is observed.
 Proper management of any plant exposed to a misapplication of any chemical is important, whether it shows signs or symptoms of injury or not.